Testing Scalable Bell Inequalities for Quantum Graph States on IBM Quantum Devices: Settings of Experiments

-Then the remaining task is to prepare GHZ state.
-We can create GHZ state by using the technique shown in \cite{PhysRevA.101.032343}.
-We will briefly review the idea of this method.

-Since the qubits of entangled part of GHZ state, which are in the superposition state of $\ket 0$ and $\ket 1$, are all equivalent, we can choose the control qubit of the next target qubit from vertex $1$ to any preferable entangled vertex.
-In this sense, any tree graph structure is suitable for preparing GHZ state.
-In addition, by properly choosing the control qubit, we can apply in parallel the control-NOT gates to different pairs of qubits.
+Then the remaining task is to prepare GHZ state in a shallower manner, which we can use the technique as shown in \cite{Wei2019}.
+The main idea of this technique is that GHZ states can be prepared without qubit swapping operations on any tree structured physical connection of qubits.
+GHZ states is realized by applying the Hadamard gate to an initial qubit and then applying the X gate to other qubits controlled by the initial qubit.
+Since the qubits of entangled part of GHZ state are all equivalent, we can apply the control-X gates to different pairs of qubits in parallel by properly changing the control qubits.
 By doing so, it is possible to realize shallower circuit with depth $O(\sqrt{N})$ for star graph state with size $N$ on the topology of IBM Quantum 65-qubit devices.
-In-depth discussion on the proof of this depth order on the topology of \verb+ibmq_manhattan+ is in the Appendix \ref{sec:appendix_depth_proof}.
+In-depth discussion on the proof of this is in the Appendix \ref{sec:appendix_depth_proof}.

-In our experiments, we prepared the star graph $\ket{\psi_{S_N}}$ of size $N = 1, \cdots, 39$ on \verb+ibmq_manhattan+, and of size $N=1,\cdots,27$ on \verb+ibmq_toronto+ and \verb+ibmq_sydney+.
-The details on how we prepared star graphs on each devices is shown in Fig.~\ref{fig:star_layout} in Appendix \ref{sec:appendix_qubit_layouts}.
+In our experiments, we prepared the star graph $\ket{\psi_{S_N}}$ of size $N = 2, \cdots, 39$ on 65-qubit devices, and of size $N = 2,\cdots, 27$ on 27-qubit devices.
+The details on how we prepared star graphs on each device is shown in Fig.~\ref{fig:initial_layout_star} in Appendix \ref{sec:appendix_initial_layout}.